manifestonosuke/Salt/README.md

 A partition for extra filesystem for data (default /data) is needed in pillar/setting.sls.
 In this file change
-data: data => to your partition (like home or what ever)
+data: data => Mount point of the file system from / (ie : data or home)
-datadev: /dev/sda4 => to your partitionfor thie extra fs
+datadev: /dev/sda4 => Which partition is used (/dev/xxx or LABEL=data)

-To use the salt tree, choose a base dir for installing the salt tree.
+To use the salt tree,  copy Salt dir to /opt or another directory and create the file in Salt/etc/minion.conf.
-Copy Salt dir to this dir (like /opt) and cp etc/minion.opt.conf as minion (you may change the path by changing path in this file)
-Then run :
+There are 2 models for /opt or /data, checkout content of this file.
-salt-call --local -c /opt/Salt/etc/   state.show_highstate to verify (no execution just show).
+For opt you need to change file_roots and pillar_roots in the minion.conf then you can run highstate. salt-call --local -c /opt/Salt/etc/   state.show_highstate to verify.
 Of course salt-minion needs to be installed.
-To run :
+To run the full cource run
+'''
-salt-call --local -c /opt/Salt/etc/   state.highstate
+  salt-call  state.highstate
+'''

 # Supported distro
 This salt stack aim to support :